dodslaser/cellophane/README.md

 @modules.runner()
-def foo(samples, config, timestamp, label, logger, root, workdir):
+def foo(samples, config, timestamp, label, logger, root, workdir, executor):

     # config is a UserDict that allows attrubute access
     if not config.foo.skip: